 When you are looking to free yourself from oxycodone dependence, you have several treatment options available to you.
 One of the most significant decisions you need to make when deciding on an opioid detox program is whether you require an inpatient or outpatient program.
 How do you know which is right for you?
 Here are a few questions to ask yourself:

 - How severe is your addiction?
 The more severe the addiction, the greater the need for inpatient detox.

 - Can you commit to a program that requires being away from work and family for approximately 30 days?
 If your work and home obligations do not permit you to be away for a month, you may want to consider outpatient treatment.
 For severe addiction, you can look for an intensive outpatient program.

 - Do you live in a supportive environment?
 If your living situation interfered with your recovery success, you would benefit from enrolling in an inpatient program where you would receive support and care around the clock.

 The main difference between inpatient and outpatient programs is the level of care.

-When you are suffering from oxycodone abuse, you can depend on the comprehensive opioid detox program at Serenity House Detox Program.
+When you are suffering from oxycodone abuse, you can depend on the comprehensive opioid detox program at Serenity House Detox & Recovery Program.
 We will ensure your comfort with carefully selected medications and various addiction therapies designed to address your mental health and wellness.
 When you are ready to end your oxycodone dependence, give us a call at 866.516.8356.